Verify Backlinks · FAQ

 How does pricing work exactly?

-Pay-per-audit.
-Choose an audit size, upload your Excel, pay once.
+Verify Backlinks is pay per audit.
+Choose an audit size, pay once and receive the completed PDF, Excel and disavow.txt outputs.
 No subscriptions and no automatic renewals.

 What determines the price of an audit?

-Pricing scales with audit capacity and processing resources.
+Pricing is based on audit capacity and processing resources.
 You always see the price before checkout.

 What happens if my file contains more backlinks than my plan allows?

-Links are processed up to the plan capacity and the report clearly shows how many were audited.
+The audit processes backlinks up to the selected plan capacity, and the report shows how many were audited.

 Timing